Santa Fe Saloon

 Know Before You Go

 The Sante Fe Saloon is a short ways off Route 95.
-Stop for a drink, but not to sate your hunger—the saloon does not serve food.
+Stop for a drink, but if you are looking to cure your hunger, please note they only serve pizza and are not open for lunch.
 Be sure to orient yourself towards Fifth Avenue and not Fifth Street, which is in another part of the town.
 If it's dark out, the bright red and blue signs of the Vintage Wares store is a helpful landmark.